Skip to main content

 Navigate to Integrations.
 Hold the pointer over the data integration until you see a few options appear on the right-hand side.
 These options are Sync, Show, Edit, and a kebab (three vertical dots) menu.
 The kebab menu contains options to configure the mapping (if applicable), test the connection, delete the data integration, or cancel the data integration sync if it is running.

 After initiating the deletion of a data integration, it is not immediately removed.
 Instead, the data integration is marked for deletion.
-The process takes 60 minutes to complete.
+The process can take up to 60 minutes to complete.
 During this time, you can continue to create new data integrations and run syncs.

 Troubleshooting tips